 Can you shorten the average game time?

 As already mentioned, Dota 2 doesn't have a function that would allow you to quit.
-Furthermore, it has a strict system that penalizes players who leave games.
+Furthermore, it has a strict system that penalizes players who leave games related to the behavior score in Dota 2.
 This was implemented as a way of persuading gamers to stick till the end, thus allowing others to finish the game on their own terms.

 If you truly wish to have shorter games, here are some things that might help:

-- Pick heroes that are good at pushing the towers.
+- Pick heroes that are good at pushing the towers (as you know there is a huge number of heroes in Dota 2).
 In some cases (especially in lower tiers), this can save you a lot of time.
 In fact, picking such heroes can even increase your win rate in lower categories.

 - You can always throw away the game if you feel impatient.
 But, if the other players notice this, you will likely get reported and suffer the consequences.